decretist/Dissertation/Chapter4/chapter4.md

 can and do make up new adjectives, nouns, verbs all the time; content words are therefore an open class that can be added to at will.
-But new prepositions and conjunctions are almost never added to a language, and their usage changes very slowly over time, if it changes at all, and function words are therefore, for all practical purposes, a closed, finite, class.
+But new prepositions and conjunctions are almost never added to a language.
+Their usage changes very slowly over time, if it changes at all, and function words are therefore, for all practical purposes, a closed, finite, class.

-Evidence from experimental psychology suggests that both authors and readers process function words at a subconscious level.
-[@kestemont_function_2014] The frequency with which a given author uses particular function words is therefore considered to be more or less invariant, making it a reliable authorial signature.
+Evidence from experimental psychology suggests that both authors and readers process function words at a subconscious level.[@kestemont_function_2014] The frequency with which a given author uses particular function words is therefore considered to be more or less invariant, making it a reliable authorial signature.

 **Some stylometric techniques use only function words, while others use common words generally, without regard to whether they are